 This error will display when the Client ID field is empty or not able to be read properly.
-To fix, copy in the Client ID again and be careful to not add extra text or whitespace.
+To fix it, try copying and pasting your Client ID again and check that there’s no whitespace or extra text.

 cURL error 60: SSL certificate problem

 This message means that the server is missing a certificate that’s required for SMTP to work.
-To fix, you’ll need to contact your site’s hosting provider to ask them to install this certificate (most likely the cacert.pem certificate, though it’s best to ask your host to check).
+To fix this, you’ll need to contact your site’s hosting provider to ask them to install this certificate (most likely the cacert.pem certificate, though it’s best to ask your host to check).

 “message”: “Login Required”